mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 I told you yesterday, if you do zazen, first you have to do zazen while making arrangement of circumstances, the sensory world, and your *body* and *breath*. *[He taps on the blackboard for emphasis on body and breath.]* And then that’s where life leads you to connect very powerfully to the *center* of life that is *total personality*.
 That’s why if you do this, very naturally you can experience something.

-But at that time, the point is, you have to do zazen with *mind*!
+But at that time, the point is, you have to do zazen with *mind*.
 That mind is characterized by *attachment*: attachment to one-sided, extreme ideas.

 If you experience something good, mind immediately attaches to it.
 If you don’t experience anything, mind really wants to attach to a certain highness of spirit, which you will not yet experience.
 So you’re really greedy; that is also attachment.
 If you experience something wrong, you really want to escape from it; that is also attachment.
 So, mind is characterized by strong attachment.

-That’s why yesterday I said, there is a most important thing, which is called *regulation of mind*.
+That’s why yesterday I said there is a most important thing, which is called *regulation of mind*.
 You have to do zazen with body and also mind.
-That mind must be egolessness. *[He pronounces ego-less-ness phonetically and writes it on the board.]* That egolessness is something you can manifest [...] through throwing away yourself into zazen, or giving away yourself to doing zazen, offering *you* to zazen.
+That mind must be *egolessness*. *[He pronounces ego-less-ness phonetically and writes it on the board.]* That egolessness is something you can manifest [...] through throwing away yourself into zazen, or giving away yourself to doing zazen, offering *you* to zazen.
 That is called *samadhi*. *[He writes it on the board.]* By the help of samadhi, you can really practice egolessness.

 So, *samadhi* is what?
 Samadhi is completely [flow]; regulation of the body, regulation of breath.
 Anyway, through offering your body and mind to the body and to the breath.
 And then, at that time, you can experience samadhi.
 By the experience of samadhi, you can practice egolessness.
 That is regulation of the mind.

 That [...] is called *no [design] on having a reward*. *[He writes that on the board.]*

 So if you concentrate on *body* and *breath*, that is samadhi.
 By the help of samadhi, there is the practice of *egolessness*.
 But that is not enough.
-So egolessness [is] something which we have to *actualize*, every day, moment after moment.
+Egolessness [is] something which we have to *actualize*, every day, moment after moment.
 When you see the breath: long breath, you should take your long breath; short breath, you should take care of short breath.
 Practice the continuation of samadhi; at that time, there is the practice of egolessness.

 That egolessness is what is called “having no design of having reward.”
 [That’s why,] finally, something is left.
 That something is just activity.
 Just activity.